-- Property owners and property occupants that own or abut the properties that are subject to IM Project activities. - Known or registered neighborhood organizations serving the location of the IM Project, if any. - A sample of a written notice to be sent to the property owners/property occupants and neighborhood organizations, which shall include: - o a short description of the IM Project to be performed;
+- Property owners and property occupants that own or abut the properties that are subject to IM Project activities. - Known or registered neighborhood organizations serving the location of the IM Project, if any. - A sample of a written notice to be sent to the property owners/property occupants and neighborhood organizations, which shall include: - a short description of the IM Project to be performed;

-- o information concerning the public comment period, including the time period and procedures for public comment, and the address to which comments are to be directed; and, - o the location of the record repository where the IMWP has been placed. - The name(s) and mailing address(es) of all affected local governmental units with jurisdiction within one mile of the property(ies) affected by the proposed IM Project.
+- information concerning the public comment period, including the time period and procedures for public comment, and the address to which comments are to be directed; and, - the location of the record repository where the IMWP has been placed. - The name(s) and mailing address(es) of all affected local governmental units with jurisdiction within one mile of the property(ies) affected by the proposed IM Project.
 IDEM will notify the affected local government units about the IM Project and the anticipated remediation.
-In addition, local government units that are affected by the proposed IM Project will be notified by IDEM of the IMWP at the beginning of the public comment period as soon as an internal review of the document has been completed.
+In addition, local government units that are affected by the proposed IM Project will be notified by Arconic of the IMWP at the beginning of the public comment period.
 These local government units will include those located in Tippecanoe County only since no other counties are within one mile of the project. - The name(s) and mailing address(es) of at least two newspaper(s) or other appropriate circulars in which notice of the public comment period will be published. - Information regarding the public repository where this IMWP can be reviewed.
-Arconic intends to continue to utilize an electronic repository at, http://elliottditchproject.cecinc.com/. - In addition, a sign shall be posted that: - o identifies the location as a IM Project site; - o provides USEPA Region 5 project manager, IDEM OLQ project manager, and Arconic project manager phone numbers; - o meets the following criteria: - be visible/readable from 20 feet; - be in English and the language predominantly used in the neighborhood if other than English; - place one sign per site access point and no more than three signs total; and, - o posting starting with the end of the public comment period for the IMWP, before any work begins and remain posted until the project has been completed.
+Arconic intends to continue to utilize an electronic repository at, http://elliottditchproject.cecinc.com/. - In addition, a sign shall be posted that: - identifies the location as a IM Project site; - provides USEPA Region 5 project manager, IDEM OLQ project manager, and Arconic project manager phone numbers; - meets the following criteria: - be visible/readable from 20 feet; - be in English and the language predominantly used in the neighborhood if other than English; - place one sign per site access point and no more than three signs total; and, - posting starting with the end of the public comment period for the IMWP, before any work begins and remain posted until the project has been completed.